Duality and mapping tori in Heegaard Floer homology: Connected sums and graph cobordisms

 Analogously to Lemma~\ref{lem:connsumgraphcobcomp}, we have the following:

-\begin{lem} Suppose that $(Y_1,w_1)$ and $(Y_2,w_2)$ are two singly pointed 3-manifolds, and $G_1^A$ and $G_1^B$ are the cobordism maps for the graph cobordism $(W',\Gamma')$, which consists of a 3-handle cobordism containing a graph with three edges and a single trivalent vertex (described above and shown in Figure~\ref{fig::38}).
+\begin{lem} Suppose that $(Y_1,w_1)$ and $(Y_2,w_2)$ are two singly pointed 3-manifolds, and $G_1^A$ and $G_1^B$ are the cobordism maps for the 3-handle graph cobordism $(W',\Gamma')$ with trivalent graph shown in Figure~\ref{fig::38}.
 Then where \begin{itemize} \item $\psi$ is a diffeomorphism of $Y_1\# Y_2$, supported in a neighborhood of the connected sum region, which pushes $w$ slightly into $Y_1$; \item $w_2'$ is a new basepoint in the $Y_2$ side of $Y_1\#Y_2$, near the connected sum region; \item $\lambda$ is a path from $\psi(w)$ to $w_2'$ crossing over the connected sum region; \item $\phi$ is diffeomorphism of $Y_1\sqcup Y_2$ which is supported in a neighborhood of $w_1$ and $w_2$ and moves $\psi(w)$ to $w_1$ and moves $w_2'$ to $w_2$. \end{itemize}

 If $(Y_1,\ws_1)$ and $(Y_2,\ws_2)$ are two multi-pointed 3-manifolds, with a chosen bijection $f:\ws_1\to \ws_2$, then the maps $G_1^A$ and $G_1^B$ are a composition of $|\ws_i|$ maps, each given by one of the above formulas. \end{lem} \begin{proof}The proof is identical to the proof of Lemma~\ref{lem:connsumgraphcobcomp}. \end{proof}